hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

       * `L_off = L1_smooth = pow(std * u, 2)/2 if |u| < 1/pow(std, 2) else |u| - 1/(2*pow(std, 2))`
         * `u = y_true - y_pred`
         * In SSD, `std=1`, therefore L1_smooth is the same as [Huber Loss][85], which is less likely to be dominated by outliers
+          * As we can see [here][105], when `δ` is decreasing, huber loss will become less sensitive to outliers and large errors
         * When `std --> inf`, `L1_smooth = L1`
       * Smooth L1 is quadratic for small values of `u`, and linear for large values, you can think it's a combo of L1, L2
 * Labels